Close

 Law students sometimes choose to become legal advocates as a way to gain valuable experience.
 Legal advocates typically must pass a background investigation, be drug tested, and receive on-the-job training once hired.

-Depending on the type of work required and how the organization is funded, legal advocacy jobs pay a relatively modest amount – sometimes next to nothing.
+Depending on the type of work required and how the organization is funded, legal advocacy jobs pay a relatively modest amount; sometimes not that much.